llmariner/llmariner/docs/developments/karpenter.md

-# Running LLM Operator on an EKS cluster with Karpenter
+# Running LLMariner on an EKS cluster with Karpenter

-This summarizes how to run LLM Operator on an EKS cluster that uses Karpenter.
+This summarizes how to run LLMariner on an EKS cluster that uses Karpenter.

 First, follow create an EKS cluster and install Karpenter by following